INTRODUCING WARBURTON VALLEY CEDA

 The CEDA Committee

 Warburton Valley CEDA committee members belong to the local community.
-All committee positions are voluntary and members represent a diverse range of interests, businesses and aptitudes, all of which contribute to a dynamic and innovative team that includes Peta Godenzi (President), Michael Hibbert (Vice President, CEDA representative at YRT), Geoff Vickers (Secretary/Treasurer), Belinda Evans, David Borton, Darren Evans, Phil Wallens, Dale Feim, Alison Fitzgerald, Cleo Silva and Leanne Nicholls.
+All committee positions are voluntary and members represent a diverse range of interests, businesses and aptitudes, all of which contribute to a dynamic and innovative team that includes Peta Godenzi (President), Michael Hibbert (Vice President, CEDA representative at YRT), Geoff Vickers (Secretary/Treasurer), Belinda Evans, David Borton, Patrick O'Shannassey, Darren Evans, Phil Wallens, Dale Feim, Alison Fitzgerald, and Cleo Silva.

 Faced with the challenge to both expand and promote membership in a Warburton-based business group to new members on the Warburton Highway, the Committee of Warburton & District Chamber of Commerce & Industry determined to relook at the organisation’s purpose, its area of influence and its name.
 Importantly, our unique region needed a collective voice to represent the entire Warburton Valley in discussions related to regional tourism, economic and community development.